 Erected 1992 by Maryland Historical Trust, Delaware State Boundary Commission, Maryland Geological Survey.

 Location.
 39° 15.475′ N, 75° 45.425′ W. Marker is near Millington, Maryland, in Kent County.
 Marker is on Cypress Road (Maryland Route 291), on the right when traveling east.
-Touch for map.
 Marker is on right-hand side of Maryland Route 291 just before crossing the Maryland-Delaware state line.
 Marker is easy to miss as it is facing the road, as opposed to perpendicular to, like most markers.
 If you crossover into Delaware, you've gone too far.
-Turn around and the marker will be on your left-hand side immediately after seeing the sign that welcomes you to Maryland.
+Turn around and the marker will be on your left-hand side immediately Touch for map.
 Marker is in this post office area: Millington MD 21651, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, Site of Blackiston Methodist Church (approx. 1.1 miles away in Delaware); Cheney Clow's Rebellion (approx. 4 miles away in Delaware); Town of Kenton (approx. 5.4 miles away in Delaware); Town of Clayton (approx. 7 miles away in Delaware); Site of the Duck Creek Society of Friends (approx. 8 miles away in Delaware); "First in the World" (approx. 8.3 miles away in Delaware); Sgt.
-John B. Maberry (approx. 8.4 miles away in Delaware); Site of Old Asbury Methodist Church (approx. 8.4 miles away in Delaware).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Site of Blackiston Methodist Church (approx. 1.1 miles away in Delaware); Cheney Clow's Rebellion (approx. 4 miles away in Delaware); Millington Veterans Memorial (approx. 4.6 miles away); Town of Kenton (approx. 5.4 miles away in Delaware); Town of Clayton (approx. 7 miles away in Delaware); Sudlersville Train Station (approx. 7.2 miles away); James Emory Foxx (approx. 7.3 miles away); Sudlersville Memorial Library (approx. 7.4 miles away).

 Also see . . .